MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 - **Copy the file to the directory**: Choosing this will make a literal copy of the selected file and put the copy inside the Content directory of your project.
 This means any changes in teh original source file will not be reflected in the copy.
 - **Add a link**: Choosing this will instead add a reference to the source file without making a copy.
 This means changes made in teh source file will be reflected on each build.
 However, the link is stored as a relative link, with the path being relative to the *Content.mgcb* file.
 So if the source file moves, or you move the project, then you'll need to re-add the link.

-After adding the *logo.png* file, you're project node should look similar to the following:
+After adding the *logo.png* file, your project node should look similar to the following:

 <figure><img src="./images/mgcb-logo-added.png" alt="Figure 4-6: Logo image added to the MGCB Editor"><figcaption><p><strong>Figure 4-6: Logo image added to the MGCB Editor</strong></p></figcaption></figure>